surniaulula/wpsso/readme.txt

 = 10.4.0-dev.2 =

 (2022/02/14) Added a new "SEO Title Tag" option in the Document SSO metabox.
+Refactored `WpssoPage` class methods, including their arguments.

 = 10.3.1 =